Firefighters watch from above when 911 lines go down

 Dozens of Kansas counties had to learn the hard way after emergency lines went down for a couple of hours yesterday.

-“Overall the majority of the firefighters, if not all of them, have never experienced anything like that,” said Chief Jose Ocadiz.
+“Overall, the majority of the firefighters, if not all of them, have never experienced anything like that,” said Battalion Chief Jose Ocadiz.

-WIth a battalion crew roaming the ground fire Chief Ocadiz said they took things to another level.
+With a battalion crew roaming the ground, Battalion Chief Ocadiz said they took things to another level.

-“We were basically out on fire watch above, throughout the city, covering the city for any types of columns or smoke,” says Ocadiz.
+“We were basically out on fire watch above, throughout the city, covering the city for any types of columns or smoke.”

 There were two crews on roofs in Wichita, one out east at the Holiday Inn and another in downtown Wichita keeping an eye on the city while phones were being restored.